pdjr-signalk/pdjr-skwidget-signalkclient/README.md

 # pdjr-skwidget-signalkclient

-The __pdjr-skwidget-signalkclient__ library has a single member class described below.
+The __pdjr-skwidget-signalkclient__ library has a single member class.

 ## SignalkClient